Soul Train Music Awards: History

 The 2008 ceremonies were not held due to several factors, including the 2007–08 Writers Guild of America strike, the ill health of Don Cornelius at the time, and Soul Train distributor Tribune Entertainment terminating operations in the wake of the sale of Tribune Media to Sam Zell.
-With the rights to Soul Train acquired by MadVision Entertainment, the Soul Train Music Awards were presented on November 24, 2009 on BET Her.
-MadVision now holds the rerun rights to Soul Train.
+With the rights to Soul Train acquired by MadVision Entertainment, the Soul Train Music Awards were presented on November 24, 2009 on Centric.

 The 2009 ceremony was held at the Georgia World Congress Center in Atlanta, marking the first time in the show's 22-year history it was held outside of the Greater Los Angeles.
 The 2010 awards was held on November 10 just outside Atlanta at the Cobb Energy Performing Arts Centre, and aired November 28.
 The 2011 show was once again held in Atlanta and aired November 27.
 The 2012 ceremony was held live on November 25 at Planet Hollywood Las Vegas in Las Vegas Valley, Nevada.
 As of 2019, Beyoncé is the most-awarded artist at the Soul Train Music Awards with 16 awards.

+The ceremony was put on hiatus after the 2023 edition; of it and the 2025 suspension of the BET Hip Hop Awards, then-BET CEO Scott Mills stated in 2025 that they needed to be "[reimagined[ for this changing media landscape that we find ourselves in."

+After a three-year hiatus, it was announced that the Soul Train Music Awards would return with a new format for 2026; the ceremony will be held at the Harris Theater in Chicago (the city from which Soul Train was originally produced) on November 5, 2026, and filmed for a delayed broadcast by BET, other Paramount Skydance channels, and—for the first time—CBS, on November 27, 2026.
+BET executive vice president of specials Connie Orlando stated that the ceremony would be "a dynamic, two-hour celebration honoring four to five musical icons, spotlighting two fan-voted categories, and featuring marquee performances from artists who have shaped and continue to redefine the sound of R&B and soul."
+The ceremony will be produced by Jesse Collins Entertainment.